Layer 2 Subinterfaces

 Interface Counters

 To enable the hardware features for counting packets on L2 subinterfaces ingress and/or egress, use the hardware counter feature command, similar to the following example.
-In the example, subinterface layer2 is enabled for ingress then enabled for egress.
+In the example, enable subinterface layer2 for ingress, and then enable for egress.

 switch(config)# hardware counter feature subinterface in layer2